Geshtinanna: Worship

 Later sources show that Geshtinanna continued to be worshiped through the Ur III period, as attested in documents from Girsu, Puzrish-Dagan and Umma.
 Those from the last of these cities identify the center of her local cult as KI.ANki, a nearby town which was associated with Shara.
 The Puzrish-Dagan texts indicate she was worshiped in one of the royal palaces, though not necessarily in a fixed location, with Ur, Uruk and Nippur all being possibilities.
 One of the royal celebrations dedicated to her might have been related to the funerary cult and involved a visit of the goddess in the palace.
-A single document mentions offerings made to her alongside those to Ninisina, Dagan and Ishara.
+A single document mentions offerings made to her alongside those to Ninisina, Dagan and Išḫara.
 A references to Geshtinanna being celebrated in the temple of Ninsun in Kuara is also known.
 An unusual phenomenon attested in this period was the apparent identification of Shulgi's mother SI.A-tum (reading uncertain) as a manifestation of Geshtinanna.
 No other queen from the Third Dynasty of Ur was deified in any way, nor was Ur-Nammu, its founder and Shulgi's father.

 In the Old Babylonian period, Geshtinanna was worshiped in Isin, Nippur, Uruk and Tell al-Rimah (Qattara).
 References to her are known from personal letters from this period, though they are uncommon.
 The frequency of her appearances in them is lower than that of popular deities, such as Ishtar, Annunitum, Aya, Ninsianna or Gula, and comparable to Ninmug's, Ninkarrak's or Ninegal's.

 Only a few theophoric names invoking Geshtinanna are known.
 Examples include Gu-Geshtinannaka, Geme-Geshtinanna, Lu-Geshtinanna and Ur-Geshtinanna.
 Only a single attestation of one of them, specifically Ur-Geshtinanna, occurs in documents from Early Dynastic Lagash.